Get Your Degree!

 performance.
 In a weakly organized or

 dysfunctional police department, recognition of your

 good work is the last thing on anyone's mind.

 "Recognition by others, in any form, is only a

 very temporary thing.
-How
+How you recognize

 yourself, as you constantly strive to better

 yourself, is all that really matters."

 ~ Barry M. Baker